 3. Using your own proposal verbiage for examples

 The third way we customize the class is by incorporating your own content into lessons.
 For example, we take selected answers from your previously written proposals and then rewrite them.
-Then we present these rewritten answers in a before-and-after type format.
-This approach is a highly effective teaching approach because it puts the lesson into a context they can relate to.
+Then we present these rewritten answers as a before-and-after.
+This approach is highly effective because it puts the lesson into a context students can relate to.

 Unlike some proposal training programs that teach the same thing to everyone, this level of customization produces better outcomes.